mattdsteele/blumhouse/README.md

 In the Cloud Scheduler payload, pass in two values separated by a comma, such as `2,1`.
 The first value is the number of Tweets to attempt to purge.
 The second is the number of days of recent Twitter history to preserve.

 Next, edit `static/cloudbuild.yaml` and setup another Cloud Build job to deploy to a new static content bucket on commits: https://cloud.google.com/community/tutorials/automated-publishing-cloud-build

+### Deleting Older Tweets

+You can only get the last 3200 tweets this way.
+To purge everything, see `fns/cmd/purge2`.